PSG Esports: League of Legends

-Having acquired Team Huma's League of Legends (LoL) license in October 2016, PSG Esports debuted in the 2017 edition of the League of Legends Challenger Series with the aim of reaching the League of Legends EMEA Championship (LEC), Europe's top LoL division.
-The team's roster was revealed in December 2016, consisting of Steve, Blanc, Kirei, Sprattel and Pilot.
-Duke joined as coach in February 2017.
-Following two unsuccessful attempts to qualify for the LEC via the Challenger Series, the club withdrew from the game in October 2017, also citing issues with the revenue sharing model presented by Riot Games at the time.
+After acquiring Team Huma's League of Legends (LoL) licence in October 2016, PSG Esports entered the 2017 League of Legends Challenger Series (EU CS) with the aim of qualifying for the League of Legends EMEA Championship (LEC), Europe's top LoL competition.
+The team's inaugural roster, announced in December 2016, consisted of Steve, Blanc, Kirei, Sprattel, and Pilot.
+Duke was appointed head coach in February 2017.
+Following two unsuccessful attempts to qualify for the LEC through the EU CS, PSG withdrew from LoL in October 2017, citing concerns over Riot Games' revenue-sharing model.